10 Edible Plants for Early Spring

 Daylilies are typically grown as ornamentals, and that is the way I grow them.
 However, most sources agree that every part of the daylily is edible and apparently quite delicious (do not confuse with the deadly lily!).
 Stella-de-Oro daylilies also provide lovely grassy foliage early in the season and bloom from late spring until frost.

-I endeavor to make every season beautiful in my front-yard edible landscape and I delight in the change that comes with the turning.
-However, I always feel a certain urgency in early spring, and look forward with much anticipation to this cast of characters.
+I endeavor to make every season beautiful in my front-yard edible landscape, and I delight in the change that comes with the turning.
+However, I always feel a certain urgency as spring arrives, and I look forward with much anticipation to this cast of characters.
 What is your favorite edible to appear in early spring?